python-babel/babel/docs/numbers.rst

       ...
     NumberFormatError: '2,109,998' is not a valid decimal number

-.. note:: Number parsing is not properly implemented yet
+..
+Note: Number parsing with the `parse_number` function currently has limited functionality.
+It can remove certain group symbols of some locales from numeric strings, but may not behave as expected all the time.
+Examples: